-The Beach House is the perfect sanctuary for families to relax and spend treasured time together.
+The Beach House is the perfect sanctuary for families, who face significant challenges every day, to relax and spend treasured time together.

 The home is specifically designed, constructed and medically equipped to meet the needs of children with complex medical needs or in palliative care, while the beautiful interiors, landscaping and sweeping views of the lake create a sense of calm and wellness.

 The Beach House can sleep up to 12 people allowing immediate and extended family, as well as friends to stay, so everyone can experience this special holiday.